tedideborg/my-components/README.md

 ## Usage

-Simply fire it up locally with a server, I use VS Code Live Server, and you are good to go.
+Simply fire up the index.html file locally with a server, I use VS Code Live Server, and you are good to go.